How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Restorative Justice: A Tool for Healing

-When a person is facing injustice or is affected by a human rights violation, feelings such as anger, hatred, helplessness, and trauma might result.
-Restorative justice comes with great potentials to support survivors to move on and adapt.
-The statement below of a woman who was abused and confronted with her offender through a victim-centered process emphasizes the healing effects of restorative justice tools:
+When a person faces injustice or is affected by a human rights violation, feelings such as anger, hatred, helplessness, and trauma might result.
+Restorative justice has great potential to support survivors in moving on and adapting.
+The statement below of a woman who was abused and confronted by her offender through a victim-centered process emphasizes the healing effects of restorative justice tools:

 I told him it was because I didn’t want to carry around what he’d done to me anymore.
 I’d move on, and forgiving him was for me, not for him.
 I wanted an apology, and I got one.
 An apology is one word, but it’s a massive thing.
 I’m not angry anymore- that’s lifted.
 And hearing him say that it was all his fault was massive.[28]